namanyayg/giga-manager/README.md

 # Giga Manager MCP

 Supercharge your AI coding experience with Giga Manager.

-## Features
+Features:

 ### 1. Project Memory
 Automatically updates and maintains project memory with high-level project information to ensure AI has the latest context.